Lawn Care - a guide to a good lawn

 The alternative which works in the majority of cases is to help the grass to recover naturally.
 I'd give it a liquid feed with a high nitrogen fertiliser (don't be tempted to increase the strength, I get a fair few emails asking how to resurrect grass that has been burnt by over-fertilizing).
 Mow it regularly, but with the mower blades set high, this will encourage new growth.
 Whether you seed or not, try to keep off the grass as much as possible to give it the best chance of recovery.

 Q. My lawn has turned patchy brown after mowing.
 What should I do?

 A. Two reasons, it may be one or both:

-grass was quite long.
-Set the mower a little higher next
+was quite long.
+Set the mower a little higher next time, give

-time, give your lawn a nitrogen feed, wait for it to rain
+your lawn a nitrogen feed, wait for it to rain (shouldn't

-(shouldn't be long!) and next year raise the blades for the
+be long!) and next year raise the blades for the first couple

 2/ If you have a cylinder mower, the blades are blunt, so the grass is being ripped up instead of being cut.
 Immediate remedy as above, and get the blades sharpened.